-(a) For the period January 11, 2022 (commencement of operations) through June 30, 2022.

-(b) Per share numbers have been calculated using the average shares method.

-(e) The Fund invests in other ETFs and indirectly bears its proportionate shares of fees and expenses incurred by the Underlying Funds in which the Fund is invested.
-This ratio does not included these indirect fees and expenses.

-(f) Excludes the impact of in-kind transactions related to the processing of capital share transactions in Creation Units.
+- (a) For the period January 11, 2022 (commencement of operations) through June 30, 2022. - (b) Per share numbers have been calculated using the average shares method. - (c) Not annualized. - (d) Annualized. - (e) The Fund invests in other ETFs and indirectly bears its proportionate shares of fees and expenses incurred by the Underlying Funds in which the Fund is invested.
+This ratio does not included these indirect fees and expenses. - (f) Excludes the impact of in-kind transactions related to the processing of capital share transactions in Creation Units.